gegp01/gaia/R/Ising_MoranI.md

 The estimated values of I are consistent between methods (our code vs. lctools).
 The Ising image at the middle of the panel, is the critical point at 2.69°C, and has the highest Morans Index than the other two images of Ising outside the critical point; consistently, the index decreases towards 0.

-Our method allows calculating the Morans Index in a large matrix, without saturating the RAM.
-While the method in lctools cannot compute the Morans I for a matrix of 500 x 500.
+Our method allows calculating the Morans Index for a large matrix of 500 x 500, without saturating the RAM; whereas the method in lctools saturates computers RAM.

-Whith this capability we estimated Morans Index across Isisng simulations in a lattice of 500 x 500.
+## Spatial structure of local air temperatures.

+#### Is there spatial structure of temperature across the world?

+Morans Index across time global, in land, and at sea...

+#### Are linked systems loosing their structure?

+PCA ANALYSIS